3rd Position Blues Harp – An Introduction

 Wide-mouth frog harping

-Next, and very importantly, understand that you can introduce some wonderful octave effects in 3rd position diatonic Hohner Chromonicausing five hole splits: 3D-7D,4D-8D, 5D-9D, 6D-10D.
-(For a fuller explanantion, you may like to visit our Octaving page under the Harp skills menu above).
+Next, and very importantly, understand that you can introduce some wonderful octave effects in 3rd position diatonic using five hole splits: 3D-7D,4D-8D, 5D-9D, 6D-10D.
+(For a fuller explanation, you may like to visit our Octaving page under the Harp skills menu above).
 Why is this so important?
 Partly because it’s a great sound.
 Partly because many players focus on the four hole octaves and intervals in cross harp, and remain oblivious to the bigger picture.
-But probably because these five hole splits are the transferrable technique that opens up blues harping on a chromatic harmonica.
+But probably because these five hole splits are the transferable technique that opens up blues harping on a chromatic harmonica.
 More of which another time.
 For now, if you have a Chromatic Harmonica try the five hole splits on both types of harp.
 Welcome to wide-mouth frog harping!

 On a C major diatonic C harp it sounds like this: